AriFordsham/GHCWiki/trac-install.md

 ##### Subversion

-[ Subversion](http://subversion.apache.org/) 1.5.x or 1.6.x and the ***corresponding*** Python bindings.
+- [ Subversion](http://subversion.apache.org/), 1.5.x or 1.6.x and the ***corresponding*** Python bindings.
+Older versions starting from 1.0, like 1.2.4, 1.3.2 or 1.4.2, etc. should still work.
+For troubleshooting information, check the [ TracSubversion](http://trac.edgewall.org/intertrac/TracSubversion%23Troubleshooting) page.

 There are [ pre-compiled SWIG bindings](http://subversion.apache.org/packages.html) available for various platforms.
-See also the TracSubversion page for details about Windows packages.

-Older versions starting from 1.4.0, etc. should still work.
-For troubleshooting information, check the [ TracSubversion](http://trac.edgewall.org/intertrac/TracSubversion%23Troubleshooting) page.
-Versions prior to 1.4.0 won't probably work since trac uses svn core functionality (e.g. svn_path_canonicalize) that is not implemented in the python swig wrapper in svn \<= 1.3.x (although it exists in the svn lib itself).
+(Good luck finding precompiled SWIG bindings for any Windows package at that listing.
+TracSubversion points you to [ Algazam](http://alagazam.net), which works for me under Python 2.6.)

 Note that Trac **doesn't** use [ PySVN](http://pysvn.tigris.org/), neither does it work yet with the newer `ctype`-style bindings.

 **Please note:** if using Subversion, Trac must be installed on the **same machine**.
-Remote repositories are currently [ not supported](http://trac.edgewall.org/intertrac/%23493).
+Remote repositories are currently [ not supported](http://trac.edgewall.org/intertrac/ticket%3A493).

 ##### Others

 Support for other version control systems is provided via third-parties.
-See [ PluginList](http://trac.edgewall.org/intertrac/PluginList) and [ VersioningSystemBackend](http://trac.edgewall.org/intertrac/VersioningSystemBackend).
+See [ PluginList](http://trac.edgewall.org/intertrac/PluginList) and [ VersionControlSystem](http://trac.edgewall.org/intertrac/VersionControlSystem).

 #### Web Server